We offer a wide variety of fact sheets on women's health topics

 Breast implant associated cancer (BIA-ALCL)

-Breast implant associated anaplastic large cell lymphoma or BIA-ALCL is a rare form of cancer linked with certain types of breast implants.
-This fact sheet answers many commonly asked questions about BIA-ALCL.
+Breast implant associated anaplastic large cell lymphoma or BIA-ALCL is a rare form of cancer linked to some breast implants.
+This fact sheet answers common questions.

 -